rakyll/gom/README.md

 $ gom
 ```

+- :c loads the CPU profile.
+- :h loads the heap profile (default profile on launch).
+- :r refreshes the current profile.
+- :s toggles the cumulative sort and resorts the items.
+- :0 loads the first page of the profile items, :1 loads the second and so on.
+- :f=\<regex\> filters the profile with the provided regex.

 ## Goals

 * Building a lightweight tool that works well with live profiles is a necessity.
 Over the time, I recognized that a lot of people around me delayed to use the existing pprof tools because it's a tedious experience.